WNTN: History

 WNTN signed on April 1, 1968, broadcasting a "middle of the road" format.
 After a year of poor ratings, management was convinced, in 1969, to initiate an original format of free-form "Adult Rock" after 2 pm, somewhat similar in style to the radio industry's current adult album alternative format.
 WNTN's after 2 pm programming featured an eclectic, freeform rock-based format mixed with folk music, progressive rock, soul music, jazz fusion and various other musical genres.
 With FM radios still a rarity in cars at the time, the station received a boost in listenership and notoriety, primarily due to the Boston area's high concentration of college students and musicians.
 The "free-form rock" hours were later increased to include the entire broadcast day, by 1970.
 Two of the earliest members of the staff were Music Director John Gorman and afternoon host Denny Sanders, both of whom later relocated to Cleveland, and were instrumental in the rise of that city's influential WMMS in the early 1970s.
-Also working there during the rock days was a young Howard Stern.
+Also working there during the rock days was a young Howard Stern, who from August to December 1975, while studying at Boston University, was an on-air personality at WNTN, his first professional job in the radio industry.
+Stern claimed that the hiring manager refused to pay him because he was "horrible, and nobody would pay you".
+Stern claimed that he offered to work for free, but that request was denied.
 The free-form progressive rock format lasted until January 1976, when the format reverted to MOR after the station had been recently sold.